How to Use Physician Bios to Attract New Patients: 6 Examples

 Give your doctors a voice: Feature real quotes

 Once you’ve covered the basics (insurance, availability), move on to personality.
+Our research shows patients are more likely to make appointments with doctors who show similar morals and values through empathy.

 People are wondering: What’s the doctor like?
 Do we have things in common to discuss during that awkward small-talk?
 Will I feel comfortable with this doctor?